weaviate/weaviate-io/developers/weaviate/current/configuration/backups-and-persistence.md

 | `DISK_USE_READONLY_PERCENTAGE` | `90` | If disk usage is higher than the given percentage all shards on the affected node will be marked as `READONLY`, meaning all future write requests will fail. |

-If a shard was marked `READONLY` due to disk pressure and you want to mark the shard as ready again (either because you have made more space avaialble or changed the thresholds) you can use the [Shards API](../restful-api-references/schema.html#inspect-the-shards-of-a-class) to do so.
+If a shard was marked `READONLY` due to disk pressure and you want to mark the shard as ready again (either because you have made more space available or changed the thresholds) you can use the [Shards API](../restful-api-references/schema.html#inspect-the-shards-of-a-class) to do so.

 # More Resources